Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Conclusion

-We show a bias for subgroups in \gls{fr} caused by the selection of a single threshold.
-Previously, we proposed a subgroup-specific threshold as a solution for the case in which knowledge of subgroup information is accessible prior.
-Inspired by works in feature alignment and domain adaptation, we introduce a scheme to mitigate the bias present in face features.
-We learn a lower-dimensional mapping that preserves identity and removes the knowledge of the subgroups.
-With the proposed, the \gls{fr} features balance the performance across subgroups while boosting the overall accuracy.
-Using a single threshold, we reduce the difference between \emph{actual} and average (\ie \emph{reported}) performance across subgroups.
-The resulting features hold reduced knowledge of subgroups, increasing privacy concerning demographics (\ie gender and ethnicity). \gls{bfw} and source code are publicly available for use in research and practice.
+We show a bias for subgroups in \gls{fv} systems, where scores are converted to decisions via a predefined threshold.
+We previously introduced a \emph{subgroup-specific} threshold.
+We propose a novel approach: learn a lower-dimensional mapping that preserves identity and removes subgroup information, drawing inspiration from feature alignment.
+With the proposed method, the performance across subgroups balances and boosts accuracy.
+We reduce the difference between \emph{subgroup-specific} and \emph{global} performance across subgroups.
+Also, as knowledge of subgroups is removed from the features, privacy regarding demographics increases.

+The \gls{bfw} data and benchmarks address fairness in the data.
+Our feature encoder addresses privacy concerns by learning to map faces to a lower dimension that preserves identity and removes subgroup information. \gls{bfw} is at the forefront of ethical AI~\cite{nips2020ethics}.

-Looking ahead, open problems in the experimental settings and practice remain.
-For instance, gender labels are boolean, which is a gross approximation of individual sexuality - better represented as real, continuous values~\cite{merler2019diversity}. {Also,} the definitions of race and ethnicity are {loosely defined.} The US Census Bureau allows an individual to choose their race (\href{https://www.census.gov/mso/www/training/pdf/race-ethnicity-onepager.pdf}{https://www.census.gov}).
-Finer-grained subgroups would be another means to improve the experiments (\eg Indians from North India versus South India, or Africans versus African Americans, or distinct groups across Africa).
-The labels and definitions we use here are sufficient to demonstrate the value of our work and move towards providing a test-bed to produce PR results fairly.
+The experimental settings and practices remain an open problem.
+For instance, gender labels are discrete values (\ie boolean): an approximation of sexuality best represented as real values~\cite{merler2019diversity}.
+Finer-grained or more specific subgroups could be another improvement (\eg Indians from North India versus South India, Black Africans versus African Americans, or distinguishing groups in Africa).
+We intend \gls{bfw} to serve as a benchmark for existing systems and a foundation for future researchers to extend.

 { }